 Conclusion

-Top public universities in the USA offer excellent education, strong research opportunities, and valuable career support, and you can also compare them with other top US universities for international students.
-They can be a smart choice for students who want respected degrees and a wide selection of majors.
+Top public universities in the USA offer respected degrees, strong research opportunities, broad programme choices and valuable career support.
+They can be a smart choice for students who want academic quality, campus diversity and better overall value than many private institutions.